snowpackdata/tools-github-learner/README.md

 # Clean up all cloned repos and input files in the output directory
 gl cleanup

+# Refresh (delete) the entire output directory and its contents
+gl refresh

 # View current configuration (combines config file and CLI overrides)
 gl config